lukkasz323/KanbanNotes/README.md

 Right-click - Drag and Drop tasks

+Middle-click - Create task at selected column

-C button - Create Column
+C button - Create column

-T button - Create Task
+T button - Create task at column 0

 Deleting not supported yet, edit `saveData.json` manually to do that.